 Getting Around Aruba

 Getting around Aruba is fairly easy.
-You can drive rental car, tale a taxi, or use public transportation.
-During our 5 days in Aruba, we got around using a combination of using public transportation and taxis.
-If you want to explore the entire island at your own pace or visit more remote beaches and attractions, it is recommended to rent a car.
+You can rent a car, take a taxi, or use public transportation.
+During our five days in Aruba, we used a combination of public transportation and taxis.
+Renting a car is recommended if you want to explore the entire island at your own pace or visit more remote beaches and attractions.

 5 Days in Aruba: Best Places to Visit in Aruba